Summer Discovery Camp is a go!

 The “Discover the Night” program is held in Sewickley Heights Borough Park off Fern Hollow Road.
 Your whole family is invited to look at the night sky through a telescope and take a walk through the woods.
 We will begin at 8:30 and end by 10:00.

-The tuition is $35 per camper to help defray the cost of insurance.
-(If there is more than one camper per family, the cost is $50 per family.)
-Please make checks out to The Little Sewickley Creek Watershed Association and submit with registration form.
+The tuition is $40 for one camper, $60 for two campers or $75 for three campers in the same family.
+(If cost is an issue, scholarships are available).
+Please make checks out to Little Sewickley Creek Watershed Association and submit with registration form.